 I was really fortunate to be given this chance to try this 1-hour long massage, which was a very therapeutic experience.
 You might be wondering, what’s electric hands?
 It literally means electricity coming out of the hands, much like that of a superhero, and I would think of Keigo-san as something of a superhero to all ladies like me who face the problem of chipmunk cheeks.
 My face is one of the first places to gain weight for me, which certainly isn’t ideal when I have to be in front of the camera.

-Of course though, the electricity flow is gentle and not at all painful.
+The electricity flow is gentle and not at all painful.
 In fact, once you get past the initial feeling of electric jolt much like that of brushing against someone’s arm, the tingling rushes of electricity hums into something a whole lot more comfortable.
-In fact, it was so relaxing that I almost fell asleep.
+Honestly, it was so relaxing that I almost fell asleep.

 And just how is this superpower achieved?
 I am no expert, and may not be able to explain the procedure accurately since they explained it to me in Japanese, but the general idea is that it is done by connecting my back with the head coach’s feet with an electricity outlet, and then making use of electric flow from the head coach’s feet to his hands to work his magic on my face, sculpting and re-shaping every bone in my skull.
 Yes, you read right.
 He actually makes use of his hands to massage and shift the bones in my skull to create a more symmetrical look on my face, as well as working along my jaw muscles and fats to make my face smaller.